ghxstship/scorpion26.10/docs/456AF_CONTENT_GUIDE.md

 - "Most trainers are broke.
 The problem isn't your training skills.
 It's your business skills."

 ### CTAs
-- "Join BasicAF"
+- "Join Basic_AF"
-- "Apply for RareAF"
+- "Apply for Rare_AF"
 - "Stop Working for Someone Else"
 - "Get Free Assessment"
 - "Submit Your Application"